lnstreit/Mens-sana-in-corpore-sano/index.md

 Happiness is a complex notion ruled by a large variety of factors and food consumption is only one of them.
 Results of our research follow this intuition.

 Food consumption only explains one aspect of human well-being.
 Indeed, we would need more indicators such as wealth or crime rate.
 Moreover, the indicators we used in our analysis did not take into account all types of food (such as oils, alcohol,...).
 Some data could be added such as average vitamins per product and other nutrients in order to conduct more analyses.
+Moreover our computation of scores might not be optimal.
+Indeed, with the MSE formula, not eating a certain nutrient is equally bad as eating the double of the recommended portion.
+This might not reflect real life mechanisms.

 Some fun experiments could be realised to better understand the link between well-being and food consumption.
 For example, with the help of volunteers, some London residents could change their diet towards another area’s diet and see how their happiness changes.